Reisterstown Plaza station

 Reisterstown Plaza station is a Metro SubwayLink station in Baltimore, Maryland.
 It is located at the intersection of Patterson and Wabash Avenues, and is the fourth most northern and western station on the line, with approximately 700 parking spaces.

-It is within a close distance to the Reisterstown Road Plaza, for which it is named.
+The station is within a close distance to the Reisterstown Road Plaza, for which it is named.
 It is also near the northwest division of the Maryland Transit Administration, where buses are stored.